sagemath/trac_to_gh/Issue 3433.md

 # Issue 3433: notebook -- change it so worksheet text is *not* stored in the notebook/worksheet objects when pickling and unpickling

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3433

 Original creator: was